 In regard to tangible property, Iran has laid claim before the Iran-U.S. Claims Tribunal to miscellaneous blocked and non-blocked military and non-military property that it asserts was in the possession of private entities in the United States when the hostage crisis was resolved in 1981.
-In response, the United States has asserted, among other arguments, that Iran has failed to identify the property, establish that the property was in existence in 1981, prove that it owned the property, and/or demonstrate that, due to physical deterioration, obsolescence, or other reasons, the property had anything more than a nominal or negligible value.
+In response, the United States has asserted, among other arguments, that Iran has failed to identify the property, establish that the property was in existence in 1981, prove that it owned the property, or demonstrate that, due to physical deterioration, obsolescence, or other reasons, the property had anything more than a nominal or negligible value.
 These issues are pending before the Tribunal.

-TABLE 1
+Table 1

-Blocked Funds 1 in the United States Relating to State Sponsors of Terrorism 2
+Blocked Funds 20 in the United States Relating to State Sponsors of Terrorism

 (Amounts in millions of U.S. dollars)

-Country 2017 2016

-IRAN \$104.50 \$87.90

-SUDAN 3 \$28.80

-SYRIA \$33.63 \$32.10

-NORTH KOREA \$63.40

-TOTAL \$201.53 \$148.80
+Country 2020 2019 (revised) 2019 (previously reported)

+Iran \$73.75 \$119.54 \$119.54

+Syria \$35.32 \$36.17 \$36.17

+North Korea 21 \$31.69 \$31.61 \$44.48

+Total \$140.76 \$187.32 \$200.19

 Table Source: Office of Foreign Assets Control

-1/ The value of real and tangible property is excluded from the amounts reported in Table 1 and is discussed separately in Part II, Section C.
+The value of real and tangible property is excluded from the amounts reported in Table 1 and is discussed separately in Part II, Section C. The amount of blocked funds relating to North Korea in 2019 is revised to reflect the reclassification of certain blocked property.